DiegoRossini/Modal-verbs-modality-detector/README.md

 - Anna Colli

 ## Upcoming Publication
-An article detailing the methodology, data, and training process of the "Modal Verbs Modality Detector" will be published soon.
+You can read the article detailing the methodology, data, and training process of the "Modal Verbs Modality Detector" in this repository under the name COLLI_ROSSINI_BATTISTELLI.

 ---